ibm-cloud-architecture/eda-quickstarts/quarkus-kafka-producer/README.md

 ## What the template does

-* Use Quarkus and Microprofile 3.0 for health, metrics and open API extensions
+* Use Quarkus 2.5.1 and Microprofile 3.0 for health, metrics and open API extensions
 * Use Kafka producer API, with Json schema and Avro serialization
-* Use [Avro maven plugin](https://avro.apache.org/docs/current/gettingstartedjava.html#Serializing+and+deserializing+without+code+generation) to generate code from Avro definitions, taking into account the order of import to manage schema dependencies
+* Use Apicurio schema registry Version 1.3.3 to be compatible with Event Streams Schema Registry.
-* Use Apicurio schema registry and the maven plugin to upload new definition to the connected registry.
+As quarkus deev 2.5.x is using Apicurio 2.1.x, we use docker compose and the apicurio maven plugin to upload new definition(s) to the connected registry.
 * Support Domain driven design practices
 * Use a Strimzi-Kafka test container class